awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_launching_instance.md

       1. In the list of policies, select the **AmazonSSMManagedInstanceCore** and **AmazonSSMDirectoryServiceAccess** policies\. \(To filter the list, type **SSM** in the search box\.\)
 **Note**
 **AmazonSSMDirectoryServiceAccess** provides the permissions to join instances to an Active Directory managed by AWS Directory Service\. **AmazonSSMManagedInstanceCore** provides the minimum permissions necessary to use the Systems Manager service\.
-For more information about creating a role with these permissions, and for information about other permissions and policies you can assign to your IAM role, see [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.
+For more information about creating a role with these permissions, and for information about other permissions and policies you can assign to your IAM role, see [Create an IAM instance profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.

       1. Choose **Next: Tags**\.